Wayne Allyn Root: 2008 presidential campaign

 On May 4, 2007, Root declared his candidacy for the Libertarian Party's 2008 presidential nomination.
 On May 25, 2008, Root advanced to the fifth ballot of the Libertarian Party presidential nomination vote at the 2008 Libertarian National Convention before being eliminated and endorsing Bob Barr, who became the party's presidential nominee.
 Root then became the Libertarian Party vice presidential nominee, securing the nod in the third round of voting for that nomination.

 Though in the same graduating class as Barack Obama at Columbia University, Root has stated on a number of occasions that he has no recollection of having met or seen Obama at Columbia.
-He has "stopped short" of actually claiming that Obama did not attend Columbia.
+He has claimed that this alleged lack of eyewitnesses to Obama's presence at Columbia is highly "suspicious" and should be "a cause for great concern."

 In 2010, Root ran for the position of chair of the Libertarian National Committee of the Libertarian Party.
 He was defeated by Mark Hinkle by a vote of 228–281 in the third round.
 He subsequently succeeded in being elected to the Libertarian National Committee as an at-large member.
 At the 2012 Libertarian National Convention, Root again was elected to the Libertarian National Committee as an At-Large Member, despite being seen by some LP members as being part of the "top-down faction."
 The party's 2012 presidential candidate and former Republican New Mexico Governor Gary Johnson endorsed Root.